ushnamalikk/ai-microtargeted-persuasion/README.md

   Manages the integration of multimedia components, specifically stitching together audio, video, and textual elements into cohesive video outputs using Flicki.

-## Authors and Contributions

-This project was independently developed with a focus on full-cycle project execution, including prompt engineering, automation, multimedia production, and qualitative and quantitative analysis.